ncsa/Delta_doc/docs/source/aux_pages/Delt_IME.rst

 IME commands
 ------------

-Please see the man page for ime-ctl or the attached developer guide document for details.
+Please see the man page for ime-ctl or the attached :download:`developer guide document <images/Delt_IME/IME 1.4 Developer Guide.pdf>` for details.

 Stage in and out single files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~